 (3) An elected member of the Superannuation Board may be removed from office in accordance with the regulations.

+[Clause 6 amended by No. 26 of 1994 s.
+18; No. 42 of 1998 s.
+38; No. 10 of 2001 s.
+221.]

 7. Alternate members

 (1) An appointed member of the Superannuation Board who proposes to be absent from a meeting of the Superannuation Board may, in writing, nominate an appointed alternate member of the Superannuation Board to attend that meeting in his place and the alternate member so nominated is entitled to attend that meeting.